-I often get questions from parents about what boards to buy for their kids.
-Buy a ‘complete’.
-This is where it is pre-built.
-The alternative, for pro setups, is where you buy separate components and put it together yourself.
-This sort of investment isn’t always viable when you are just finding out if your children are going to skate for life, or if that £120 skateboard will just gather dust in the garage.
+The alternative, for pro setups, is to buy separate components and put it together yourself.
+This requires some experience.
+This sort of investment also isn’t always viable when you are just finding out if you are going to skate for life, or if that £120 skateboard setup will just gather dust in the garage.

 As a rule:

-In my experience it’s fit for the bin if less than this.
+In my experience it’s rubbish if it retails for less than this.
 There may be exceptions to this rule however.
 The problem with cheap boards lies in the cheap components, most problematic are the trucks (the metal bits that the wheels attach to).

-The problem with parents buying rubbish (from Argos etc) is that kids step on their new skateboard, and it doesn’t turn.
-Now let’s make a quick analogy….
+The problem with parents buying cheap skateboards from Argos and Amazon is that you step on your new skateboard, start rolling, and it doesn’t turn.
+This is a major problem for a beginner skateboarder.
+Why?
+Let’s make a quick analogy with the bicycle.

 If you have a skateboard that doesn’t turn

-The trucks are the component that allows the skateboard to turn.
-If you take the wheels of the board in your palms and grasp the board with your fingers, as you squeeze alternately with each hand the trucks should flex.
+All is not lost if your skateboard doesn’t turn.
+Take a wheel into the palm of each hand, and grasp the board with your fingers, as you squeeze alternately with each hand the trucks should flex smoothly.
 If they are not flexing, try loosening the nut on the kingpin.
-If it still isn’t flexing then it’s likely you have cheap bushings (or rubbers).
+If it still isn’t flexing smoothly then it’s likely you have cheap bushings (or rubbers).

 All was not lost in this scenario.
-The parent went out and bought new rubbers, and replaced them.
+I advised they go and buy new rubbers, and replace them.
 The board now rides well.

 In the order of preference:

-- From a skater-owned skateshop, with a skateboarder selling you the right equipment for the person riding it.
-This is always best.
+- From a skater-owned skate shop, with a skateboarder selling you the right equipment for the person riding it.
+This is usually best.

 - Somewhere else…

-are all good skateboard trucks, but often you have to buy these separately so may not suit beginners.
+These are all good skateboard trucks, and if the trucks are known then the rest of the setup should be good quality.
 Other skateboard brands make their own trucks too which they put on their completes, which are fine.

 What size skateboard should we get?

-OK, I’m going to try and make some general recommendations on size.
-Try and speak to a skater at the shop too if you can.
+OK, I’m going to try and make some general recommendations on skateboard size for different ages ranges.
+As a rule the toes and heels should be close to or just hanging over the edge the board.
+Try and physically stand on the board if possible, if not, speak to a skater at the shop if you can.

-- A size for average adults is around 8 inches.
-Bigger/heavier people will want to go to 8.5 inches.
+- A size for average adults is around 8.25 inches.
+Bigger/heavier people will want to go to 8.5 inches and above.

-What size board you want may differ based upon what sort of skating you want to do.
-Bigger boards are better for bowl and vert.
-Smaller are better for street and flips etc.
+What size board you want may also differ based upon what sort of skating you want to do.
+Bigger boards are better for speed & stability and so for bowl and vert.
+Smaller skateboards are better for technical tricks on street, i.e. flips etc.